COVID digest: Volcano-hit Tonga in lockdown as infections detected | DW | 02.02.2022

 "School closures are not just about learning loss.
 It's a child protection services problem and a child emergency issue," Sonal Kapoor of the Protsahan India Foundation told DW.

-Since the beginning of the pandemic, the search for medications and treatment methods against the coronavirus has been intense.
+Since the beginning of the pandemic, the search for COVID-19 medications and treatments has been intense.
 In the meantime, therapies and a small arsenal of medicines have proven effective.

 Herbal remedies for COVID-19 are being researched in Uganda.
 The National Drug Authority, the country's drug regulator, intends to evaluate these medicines in clinical trials.